 Country Answer

-Argentina Not that we are aware.
+Argentina Not that we are aware of.

 Brazil Not that we are aware of.

-Chile No.
+Chile No. Although, we are aware that the CEPAL has launched a COVID-19 observatory in order to present updated information on the policies adopted by each country in response to the current pandemic.

 Colombia Currently, we understand that there have only been discussions among organizations, institutions and agreements to which Colombia is a party.

 Costa Rica No.

 Ecuador No.

+El Salvador No.

+Guatemala No.

+Honduras No.

 Mexico Not that we are aware of at this moment.

 Peru No.

 Spain Not yet (at the European Union's level).

-Venezuela Not that we are aware of.
+Uruguay Within Mercosur (that includes as State Members: Uruguay, Argentina, Brazil, Paraguay and Venezuela), several virtual meetings were held by the presidents of each country, and certain measures were agreed upon.
+Most of these are related to the return of residents to their home country and the facilitation of transportation of basic supplies and supplies related to the